NVIDIA/TensorRT-LLM/docs/source/quick-start-guide.md

 }'
 ```

-## High Level API
+## LLM API
 We are working on a Python high-level API(HLAPI) for LLM workflow, which is still in incubation and may change later.
 Here we show you a preview of how it works and how to use it.

-Note that the APIs are not stable and only support the [few models](https://nvidia.github.io/TensorRT-LLM/high-level-api-examples/introduction.html#hlapi-supported-model).
+Note that the APIs are not stable and only support the [few models](https://nvidia.github.io/TensorRT-LLM/llm-api-examples/index.html#supported-model).
 We appreciate your patience and understanding as we improve this API.

 Here is a simple example to show how to use the HLAPI with TinyLlama.
 ```{eval-rst}